Cyntaax/fivem-webbed/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a library for interacting with the Discord API in an object-oriented fashion.
-It is very fresh and still lacking some features, but has proven useful for my personal cases.
-For the time being, most things are read-only, however this will change.
+This is a library for creating RESTful web endpoints in FiveM server.

 <!-- ![product-screenshot](https://i.gyazo.com/268f17b6814049b8855ca3b9f384a68c.png) -->